matthewtoast/welltale/README.md

 A story may have multiple cartridges - in case of version updates - but there is always exactly one primary cartridge at a time.

-When a user plays a Welltale story, all of their inputs and any resulting state changes are recorded in an object called the _playthru_.
+When a user plays a Welltale story, all of their inputs and any resulting state changes are recorded in an object called the _session_.
 The playback instance is an association between the cartridge, the user, and the user's inputs for that particular playback.
 A user might start a separate playback instance of the same story (cartridge) if they want.